 Have your documents ready

-Say you’ve found your dream apartment.
-Now, it’s time to put in an application—but as many of us know, good apartments can be gone in a split second.
+Say you’ve found your dream property.
+Now, it’s time to put in an application—but as many of us know, good properties can be gone in a split second.
 If you’re lucky enough to find something that you know is a diamond in the rough, you better have all of the necessary paperwork together.
 Ensure you have the following documents ready to submit along with a completed application form;